luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

       change the **Visibility Level**.
 1. Select **Create project**.

-## Create a project with an enterprise template **(ULTIMATE)**
+## Create a project with the HIPAA Audit Protocol template **(ULTIMATE)**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/13756) in GitLab 12.10

-Enterprise templates are a type of built-in template that import issues that correspond to regulatory requirements.

-Enterprise templates include:

-- HIPAA Audit Protocol.
-A project that contains issues for each audit inquiry in the HIPAA Audit Protocol, published by the U.S Department of Health and Human Service.
+The HIPAA Audit Protocol template contains issues for each audit inquiry in the HIPAA Audit Protocol, published by the U.S Department of Health and Human Service.

-To create a project with an enterprise template:
+To create a project with the HIPAA Audit Protocol template:

 1. On the top bar, select **Menu > Project**.
 1. Select **Create new project**.
 1. Select **Create from template**.
 1. Select the **Built-in** tab.
-1. Locate the **HIPAA Audit Protocol**:
+1. Locate the **HIPAA Audit Protocol** template:
    - To view a preview of the template, select **Preview**.
    - To use the template for the project, select **Use template**.
 1. Enter the project details: